PART TWO: 365? Challenge Accepted – Round 1

 My first 365 challenge made me really fall in love with the art of photography.
 Turning the camera on myself every single day was the turning point that made me say, “Wow.
 Maybe I can actually make a career out of this.”

 To follow those photography dreams, and be the first person in my family to go to college, I applied to three different schools: Lake Forest College in Illinois (where I went to writing camp the summer before), Ithaca College in New York, and the Savannah College of Art and Design (SCAD) in Savannah, GA.
 Most of them were very far away from Wisconsin, which I loved, and had good photography programs.
 I agonized over my decision for a few weeks.

 Spoiler alert: I picked SCAD.

-My 365 challenge saw me through a great transition in my in my life: applying to college, getting accepted, graduating high school, moving to the south, and starting my first quarter as a SCAD Bee (and enduring my first set of art school finals).
+My 365 challenge saw me through a great transition in my in my life: applying to college, getting accepted, graduate high school, move to the south, and start my first quarter as a SCAD Bee (and endure my first set of art school finals).

 And so much magic happened in the in-between.

 I blossomed that year, channeling everything I was learning in therapy into a version of myself that felt authentic, confident, and unapologetic.
 Getting in front of my camera every day also gave me a lesson in body confidence.
 It taught me to accept my body as it is, and getting in front of the camera (especially when I least felt like it) turned into a lesson in self-love.

 Running around with my tripod and remote and the sun, just me and my camera, became my solace every day.
 No matter what had happened, how I felt, how my day was going, how work went, that twenty minutes or however long it took to get that perfect shot was always a chance to do better, and if my ideas didn’t go as planned (and that happened more often than you’d think), there was always the promise that tomorrow I got a fresh start.